What is a birth center?

 Some birth centers are "open model" birth centers that grant privileges to outside providers to attend births in the facility, but River Valley Birth Center is a "closed model" birth center, which means it is only our team who attend births here.

 Our general rule of thumb for the size of the labor support team is that they must be able to fit in the birth room without impeding the ability of people to move about.
-Most often a birthing person is accompanied by their partner and sometimes they have an additional support person such as a doula or photographer or a close family member/friend who is serving in a labor support/doula role.
+You may not be able to fit an entire marching band in the room, but we are easily able to accommodate the vast majority of labor support teams!

 A relaxed and calm atmosphere is one of the biggest benefits of using a birth center.
 We can help you decide during the course of your pregnancy on what the right balance of privacy and support may look like for you.